11/26/2024

 CFO

-I'll now review the financial highlights for the third quarter of fiscal year 2025 ending October 31, 2024.
-I will also provide a financial outlook for our fourth quarter of fiscal year 2025 ending January 31, 2025.
-I will be discussing non-GAAP results and ask that you refer to today's press release for a detailed reconciliation of GAAP to non-GAAP results.
-For non-GAAP reporting, we have eliminated stock-based compensation expense along with acquisition-related costs and restructuring expense adjusted for the impact of taxes.
-For fiscal Q3, revenue was $82.7 million above the high end of our guidance range, up 30% from the prior quarter, and up 63% year over year.
-Non-GAAP gross margin for fiscal Q3 was .6% at the low end of our prior guidance range due to product mix.
-As we opportunistically drove some revenue upside from certain legacy processors at lower than planned margin.
+I'll now review the financial highlights for the third quarter of fiscal year 2025, ending October 31, 2024.
+I will also provide a financial outlook for our fourth quarter of fiscal year 2025, ending January 31, 2025.
+I'll be discussing non-GAAP results and ask that you refer to today's press release for a detailed reconciliation of GAAP to non-GAAP results.
+For non-GAAP reporting, We have eliminated stock-based compensation expense, along with acquisition-related costs and restructuring expense, adjusted for the impact of taxes.
+For fiscal Q3, revenue was $82.7 million, above the high end of our guidance range, up 30% from the prior quarter, and up 63% year-over-year.
+Non-GAAP gross margin for fiscal Q3 was 62.6% at the low end of our prior guidance range due to product mix, as we opportunistically drove some revenue upside from certain legacy processors at lower than planned margin.
 Non-GAAP operating expense was $49.1 million, about $900,000 lower than the midpoint of our prior guidance range, driven by continued expense management and the timing of spending between quarters.
 We remain on track to our internal product development milestones.
 Q3 net interest and other income was $2.1 million.
 Q3 non-GAAP tax provision was approximately $200,000.
-We reported a non-GAAP net profit of $4.5 million or 11 cents of earnings per diluted share.
+We reported a non-GAAP net profit of $4.5 million, or 11 cents of earnings per diluted share.
 Now I will turn to our balance sheet and cash flow.
 Fiscal Q3 cash and marketable securities increased $6.7 million from the prior quarter to $226.5 million.
 Receivables day sales outstanding increased from 33 days in the prior quarter to 38 days, and days of inventory decreased from 108 days to 94 days.
 Capital expenditures for tangible and intangible assets were $2.5 million in the quarter and $6.2 million for the nine months ended October 31, 2024.
 We generated positive operating cash flow of $6.6 million in the quarter and $8.4 million through the first three quarters of fiscal 2025.
-Free cash flow in the quarter was $4.1 million with -to-date free cash flow of $2.2 million.
+Free cash flow in the quarter was $4.1 million, with year-to-date free cash flow of $2.2 million.
 We had two logistics companies representing 10% or more of our revenue in Q3.
 WT Microelectronics, a fulfillment partner in Taiwan that ships to multiple customers in Asia, came in at 66% of revenue for the third quarter.
-Chikoni, an ODM who manufactures for multiple end customers, was 11% of revenue for the quarter.
+Ciccone and ODM, who manufactures for multiple end customers, was 11% of revenue for the quarter.
 I'll now discuss the outlook for the fourth quarter of fiscal year 2025.
-The continued strength of our customers' new product ramps, especially those enabled by our new product Wave 1 from our 5-nanometer CV5, caused us to increase our Q4 estimate.
-We are expecting normal seasonal decline in Q4 following the -than-expected Q3.
-Fiscal Q4 revenue is expected to be in the range of $76 to $80 million, with IoT and auto both flat to slightly down sequentially.
+The continued strength of our customers' new product ramps, especially those enabled by our new product Wave 1 from our 5-nanometer CB5, caused us to increase our Q4 estimates.
+We are expecting normal seasonal decline in Q4 following the stronger than expected Q3.
+Fiscal Q4 revenue is expected to be in the range of $76 to $80 million, with IOT and auto both flat to slightly down sequentially.
 We expect fiscal Q4 non-GAAP gross margin to be in the range of 61.5 to 63%.
-We expect non-GAAP OPEX in the fourth quarter to be in the range of $49 to $52 million, with the increase compared to Q3 driven by CES marketing activities, increased headcount, and project-related engineering expenses.
+We expect non-GAAP OpEx in the fourth quarter to be in the range of $49 to $52 million, with the increase compared to Q3 driven by CES marketing activities, increased headcount, and project-related engineering expenses.
 We estimate net interest income to be approximately $1.8 million, our non-GAAP tax expense to be approximately $600,000, and our diluted share count to be approximately 41.8 million fully diluted shares.
 Thank you for joining our call today, and with that, I will turn the call over to the operator for questions.

 speaker